What is Dekeneas?

 Once with the introduction of Javascript, the web pages began to act dynamically, instead of serving static content.
 This means that the final form of the website will only be interpreted by user's browser, after all Javascript is executed in user's browser context.
 This also means that the security products should know exactly how user's browser interprets and executes the Javascript in the webpage it loads.

-Traditional antivirus products or intrusion detection sensors would use signature scanning to identify watering hole attacks, looking for known code snippets that are involved in these attacks.
-But in the recent years, watering hole attacks evolved using Javascript obfuscation to hide relevant code snippets, making it impossible for traditional security products to detect such attacks.
+Traditional antivirus products or intrusion detection sensors would use signature scanning to identify browser attacks, looking for known code snippets that are involved in these attacks.
+But in the recent years, browser attacks evolved to using Javascript obfuscation to hide relevant code snippets, making it impossible for traditional security products to detect such attacks.

-To counter this behavior, traditional security products try to detect the signature of the actual exploit, or the aftermath of the attack, such as the connection to the command and control server, but if the exploit is unknown or very new, there is no signature for it, and if the command and control server doesn't look suspicious, for instance it's a DNS request, or a HTTPS connection, the attack goes totally undetected.
+To counter this behavior, traditional security products try to detect the signature of the actual exploit, or the aftermath of the attack, such as the connection to the command and control server, but if the exploit is unknown or very new, there is no signature for it, and if the command and control server doesn't look suspicious, for instance it's a DNS request or a HTTPS connection to a legitimate but compromised website, the attack goes totally undetected.

 If the client-side honeypot doesn't guess all of the above, the attack never happens, so the security product fails to identify an offensive web page.